95TH STREET AT THE UPRR GRADE CROSSING STUDY

-The Chicago Department of Transportation (CDOT) has initiated a study to improve safety and traffic flow for all users, including motorists, pedestrians, cyclists and the railroad, where 95th Street (near Eggleston Avenue) crosses two Union Pacific Railroad (UPRR) tracks.
+The Chicago Department of Transportation (CDOT) has completed a study to improve safety and traffic flow for all users, including motorists, pedestrians, cyclists and the railroad, where 95th Street (near Eggleston Avenue) crosses two Union Pacific Railroad (UPRR) tracks.

 By The Numbers